webpro/dyson/README.md

             return _.random(2,10);
         },
         collection: false,
-        callback: handleRequest
+        callback: response.generate,
+        render: response.render
     };

 * `cache:true` means that multiple requests to the same path will result in the same response
 * `size:function` is the number of objects in the collection
 * `callback:function`
-    * the provided default function is doing the hard work for GET requests (but can be overridden)
+    * the provided default function is doing the hard work (but can be overridden)
     * it is used as middleware in Express
     * must set `res.body` and call `next()` to render response
+* `render:function`
+    * the default function to render the response (basically `res.send(200, res.body);`)
+    * also used as middleware in Express

 ## Containers